20 great spring drives

 May is the biggest month on the Norwegian-American calendar, and May 17 the biggest day.
 That's Syttende Mai, the day in 1814 when Norway declared independence from Denmark and adopted the most democratic constitution in Europe.

 Every Norwegian town worth its sandbakkels celebrates it.
-In the Driftless Area, you can catch a Syttende Mai festival in Westby, Wis.
+In the Driftless Area, you can catch the Syttende Mai festival in Westby, Wis.

 Across the Mississippi River, Decorah, Iowa, always celebrates Syttende Mai on May 17.